 If you’re still working after turning 67, your employer will be paying your Superannuation Guarantee contributions, and you might also be eligible to make voluntary contributions to your super.

-The concessional contributions cap, for contributions from your pre-tax salary is currently $25,000 a year, while the non-concessional contributions cap, for contributions from your after-tax salary, is $100,000 a year.
+The concessional contributions cap, for contributions from your pre-tax salary is $27,500 for the 2023/24 financial year, while the non-concessional contributions cap, for contributions from your after-tax salary, is $110,000 a year for the 2023/24 financial year.

 Watch this short video to learn how to boost your super: